gjbex/Fortran-MOOC/docs/file_io.md

 ## Asynchronous I/O

-To achieve overlap between I/O operations and computation variables can be declared `asynchronous`, `buffer` in the code fragment below.
+To achieve overlap between I/O operations and computation, variables can be declared `asynchronous`, `buffer` as shown in the code fragment below.
 When opening a file, you have to specify that you want to do asynchronous I/O.  For instance, when an array `buffer` is written to a file, the write statement should have the `asynchronous` attribute.
-While the I/O operation progresses, computations that do not modify the data that is currently written, i.e., the array `bufer`.
+While the I/O operation progresses, computations that do not modify the data that is currently written can be executed, i.e., the array `buffer`.

-Before changing the data in `buffer`, you would have to check whether the I/O operation is still pending, and if so, you have to wait until undone it is done.
+Before changing the data in `buffer`, you would have to check whether the I/O operation is still pending, and if so, you have to wait until it is done.
 The inquire statement can be used to check this, and the wait statement that will halt the execution until the asynchronous I/O operation is completed.